All you need to know to plan the perfect vacation in Ireland with kids: practical tips and advice from an Ireland resident and mum of 2

 Depending on your country of origin you may need a Visa to enter Ireland: specific rules and regulations can be found here.

-If you are travelling alone with a child in Ireland, additional regulations may apply.
-I have often been asked to produce the kids’ long form birth certificate, to prove I am their mother (we have different surnames) and it is also a good idea to bring with you a letter from your partner authorising you to enter/leave the country alone with the kids.
+I have often been asked to produce the kids’ long-form birth certificate, to prove I am their mother (we have different surnames) and it is also a good idea to bring with you a letter from your partner authorizing you to enter/leave the country alone with the kids.

-While I was never asked to produce such a letter, I have heard of it being asked so it is worth checking specific rules with your local embassy before travelling, to avoid delayed and unpleasant surprises on arrival
+While I was never asked to produce such a letter, I have heard of it being asked so it is worth checking specific rules with your local embassy before traveling, to avoid delayed and unpleasant surprises on arrival

 W is for Writers